The History of the Thalidomide Tragedy

-The Thalidomide tragedy will always be a part of our company’s history.
-We deeply regret the wide-ranging consequences for the people affected by Thalidomide and their families.
+The Thalidomide tragedy will always be part of our company’s history.
+We deeply regret the wide-ranging consequences for the people affected by this medicine, and for their families.
 We will never forget what happened.

 Content